alephium/www/src/content/news/Core-team-interview-series-Episode-4-3886003b8fef/index.md

 ### 1 — What should we call you, and where are you located?

-My name is <a href="https://twitter.com/jameskbh" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/jameskbh" rel="noopener" target="_blank">Thiago Freitas</a>, and I’m currently living in Lisbon, Portugal
+My name is <a href="https://twitter.com/jameskbh" data-href="https://twitter.com/jameskbh">Thiago Freitas</a>, and I’m currently living in Lisbon, Portugal

 ### 2 — What/where did you study?
 What are your past notable experiences?